fredm23579/personal-profile/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
 ```
-# The following image shows THE application:
+# The following image shows the application:

 ![Portfolio Immage](<Web capture_8-1-2024_172830_.jpeg>)